Leadership Guiding Principles:

 - We need to discuss, honor, and understand that this work is a heavy lift, yet we will be stronger for doing this.

-TO BE A GREAT COLLEGE AT WHICH TO LEARN DIVISIONAL GOAL 1
+TO BE A GREAT University AT WHICH TO LEARN DIVISIONAL GOAL 1

 Create and maintain academic programs that foster intellectual growth and sustain student interest in a welcoming environment and utilize support services and assessment protocols to strengthen student success.

-TO BE A COLLEGE ENGAGED WITH ITS COMMUNITY DIVISIONAL GOAL 2
+TO BE A University ENGAGED WITH ITS COMMUNITY DIVISIONAL GOAL 2

 Increase the depth and breadth of partnerships and enhance outreach to support a deeper level of engagement with the community.